waltho76/your-next-resipe/README.md

 https://www.themealdb.com/api.php

-This is a meal database with resipes ingrediants and directions and how to prepare.
+This is a meal database with resipes ingrediants and directions on how to prepare.